 Karzai reacted furiously, recanting on promises to send negotiators and pulling out of talks with the United States.
 The U.S. airbase at Bagram also came under Taliban fire, leaving four U.S. personnel dead.
 After some frantic diplomacy on the part of U.S. Secretary of State John Kerry, the Qataris forced the Taliban to lower the flag -- apparently by cutting the flagpole in half and then removing it entirely.
 But the damage had been done, and the Taliban had scored a significant diplomatic victory.

-The Qatari authorities could never have been expected to have total control over the Taliban, but they could have been expected to at least extract some guarantees that the Taliban would behave itself on
+The Qatari authorities could never have been expected to have total control over the Taliban, but they could have been expected to at least extract some guarantees that the Taliban would behave itself on opening week.
+(After all, what else would funding the office in its entirety have been for?)

 - Full website and iPad access